GLOBAL ECONOMY-US activity picks up, hopes for euro zone rise

 With Europe likely to remain in recession, the world economy will increasingly depend on China and the United States to provide the fuel for continued growth.

-Recent U.S. data, particularly from the labor market, has been encouraging, not least because firms continued to hire in December despite a looming government budget crisis that many feared would bring recession in 2013 if not solved.
+Recent U.S. data, particularly form the labor market, has been encouraging, not least because firms continued to hire in December despite a looming government budget crisis that many feared would bring on recession in 2013 if not solved.

 “This supports the view that the economy is picking up steam and employers added to payrolls even with worries about the fiscal cliff,” said Andrew Wilkinson, chief economist strategist at Miller Tabak & Co in New York.

-The U.S. Congress struck a deal to avoid going over the “fiscal cliff” of tax hikes and spending cuts on New Year’s Day, though decisions on important spending issues were delayed.
+A last-minute deal to avoid going over the U.S. “fiscal cliff” of tax hikes and spending cuts was struck on New Year’s day by Congress, though decisions on some important spending issues were delayed rather than decided.

-Bond markets also got a scare on Thursday when published minutes from the Federal Reserve’s last meeting revealed some officials thought it would be appropriate to wind down the central bank’s open-ended asset purchase program, known as QE, before the end of 2013.
+In addition, minutes from the last Federal Reserve policy meeting published on Thursday showed some officials were worried about the risks associated with the central bank’s open-ended asset buying program, known as known as quantitative easing, or QE.

+Bond investors took that to mean the program, which has suppressed long-term interest rates, could end sooner than expected, prompting a brief spike in yields.

-That propmted a spike in long-dated bond yields, though Friday’s data showing the U.S. jobless rate rising to 7.8 percent eased some of those fears.
+But payrolls data on Friday, which showed the jobless rate ticked up slightly to 7.8 percent, eased some of those fears.

 “When is comes to Fed policy, this report should keep it steady,” said Tom Porcelli, chief U.S. economist at RBC Capital Markets.
 “There was talk of a scaling back of QE yesterday, but this number is a snapshot and is basically where it was when the Fed decided to do more QE last month.”